 Carol Rama is an artist apart from all others; I am stunned by this strange woman who knew Man Ray, Pasolini, and even Andy Warhol.
-I am struck by the differences among these artists, who were eminent during the rise of Italian fascism, whose work was on display this year at Musée d’Orsay in the temporary exhibition Dolce Vita.
+I am struck by the differences among these artists, who were eminent during the rise of Italian fascism, whose work was on display this year at Musée d’Art Moderne de Paris in the temporary exhibition Dolce Vita.

 In the 1930s, she is obsessed with desire which she represents directly in the form of nude women, taking blood-red tongues of provocation that sometimes become dangerous weapons, sort of like wolves…